Posted January 2020

 “So, I'm trying to learn that position and about three weeks later, he walks back and says, 'I just let go of the artist relations person.
 You're gonna do that, too.'
 I'm, like, 'But, I'm still just trying to learn advertising.'
 I'll never forget this as long as I live.
 He just turned to walk out of my little cubicle area, leaned over his shoulder and said, 'You'll learn.'

 “So, I started going through our artists relations - our endorser list - and weeding out the not so popular ones.
 I was a drummer since a very young age.
 I played in a rock band in high school and marched and I played in a symphonic band so I could go to concerts and meet drummers and relate immediately about, 'What kind of heads are you using?
 How do you like that stand?
 How do you like the high-hat pedal?'
 I would go to these concerts and it would amaze me that I would talk my way backstage and all of a sudden, the manager would usher me into the dressing room of, let's say, Aerosmith.
 And they're all like, 'Oh, man, nice to meet you!'
 Nice to meet me?
 Nice to meet YOU.’
-It was it was pretty amazing how the name opened some doors.
+It was pretty amazing how the name opened some doors.
 I got to know all the guys and became friends with a lot of them - and girls.
 We had a couple of female endorsers, too, and it was just a great experience.

-As I said, they would always try to get me to sit up front.
+As I said, they would always try to get me to sit upfront.
 'You know, I'll get you a good seat up front.'
 But I'm like, ‘No, I want to be sitting next to the drum tech.
 I want to watch you and I want to see what you're using and abusing and what I suggest you change or try.'
 That's how I did it.
 It really was a lot of fun and very productive for the company to have that inside track.

-“As far as far as endorsers now: Yes, I'm looking for the next Ringo, that would be great.
+“As far as endorsers now: Yes, I'm looking for the next Ringo, that would be great.
 But in the meantime, I've got some great endorsers.
 Have you heard of the band, Get the Led Out?
 They're one of our endorsers.”

 When I asked if they were a tribute band I had heard about, Ludwig replied: